NebraskaCoder/across-tabs/README.md

 - **`closeAllTabs`**

-  Closes all the opened tabs.
+  Closes all the opened tabs and removes all iframes.

   ```
     parent.closeAllTabs()